Determining the lifetime of long-lived particles at the HL-LHC: Including precise timing information

 In order to circumvent the assumption that the invisible particle is massless, we can try to actually \textit{reconstruct} the two masses (LLP/invisible particle) by observing that Eq.\ \eqref{eq:rest_frame} holds on an event-by-event basis.
 Then, by solving it for different pairs of events, we can obtain an estimate of the two masses.
 We expect this method to work for cases where the intermediate particle has a non-vanishing decay width and, therefore, Eq.\ \eqref{eq:rest_frame} will involve slightly different values of $m_{\text{vis}}$ and $E^{\text{rest}}_{\text{vis}}$ for each event (otherwise we simply obtain the same equation each time).
 However, the addition of final state radiation and smearing will affect the solutions because these effects will bias the parameters of Eq.\ \eqref{eq:rest_frame} in different ways in each event.

 We demonstrate this method of mass reconstruction by simulating a LLP of mass 800 GeV decaying into two leptons and an invisible particle of mass 600 GeV.
 In Fig.\ \ref{fig:2body_mass} we show the mass reconstruction of the LLP and the invisible particle by solving Eq.\ \eqref{eq:rest_frame} for every two observed events with final state radiation switched on and a smearing of $5\%$ on the transverse momenta of the leptons.
 We observe that the reconstruction is, indeed, affected but we deduce that the massless invisible particle assumption may be possible to drop.
 We do observe peaks around the actual LLP and invisible particle masses around 800 GeV and 600 GeV respectively.
 Note that the large number of solutions populating the low mass regions in both panels of Fig.\ \ref{fig:2body_mass} are a result of final state radiation which reduces the energy of the visible decay products.
+It is, then, interesting to examine whether in the case of lighter LLPs/invisible particles their mass peaks may overlap with the FSR-induced ones and, therefore, hamper their reconstruction.
+To this goal, we select three other benchmark points with lower LLP masses -- namely, 200 GeV, 150 GeV and 110 GeV, and in each case set the invisible particle mass to 100 GeV, 50 GeV and 10 GeV respectively.
+In the {\it bottom panel} of Fig.\ref{fig:2body_mass} we show the mass reconstruction for these three benchmarks.
+We find that even the lighter masses can be reconstructed reasonably well, and the FSR peaks do not affect the actual mass peaks.